“Complexity is your enemy. Any fool can make something complicated. It is hard to make something simple.” (Sir Richard

 How to Play Bridge – Step 2 for Beginners

-Learning bridge can be like climbing a slippery hill.
-As you put each foot above you, you may slide down a bit, but then, once you get your footing again, you can go further.
-Sometimes it doesn’t hurt to go back and start again at the bottom (i.e., review the first lessons again).
-That can help firm up the foundation.
+Learning bridge could be compared to climbing a slippery hill.
+As you put each foot above you, you may slide down a bit, but then, once you get your footing again, you can go higher.
+Sometimes it is a good idea to back up a step or two and firm up your footing (i.e., review the first lessons).
 Concepts that seemed muddled and daunting the first time around may become much clearer from a second overview.
-Here are some additional lessons to improve and enhance a beginner’s level of knowledge and bring you to a new level.
+Here are some additional lessons to improve and enhance a beginner’s level of knowledge.

 Pocket Guide for Beginner Bridge